Haschenohren/systematic-uncertainty/README.md

 Saves the modified data files to `data/` directory

-Merges different centralities into single files in the `data_org/` directory
+Creates nice readable tables in the `data_org/` directory